o3de/sig-graphics-audio/testing-guidance/Test-Plan_-Atom-HW-Instancing.md

 **Automation:** Automated tests will be run to cover specific instancing scenarios with expected draw call counts.

-**Scene Testing:** System integration tests will be run against predetermined scenes with known content to determin performance impact from frame time measurements.
+**Scene Testing:** System integration tests will be run against predetermined scenes with known content to determine performance impact from frame time measurements.

 ##### **7.2 Automation Approach**

 *   Unit tests
-*   Python Editor Bindings (hydra) automation case to ensure instanced draw calls are correct
+*   Python Editor Bindings automation case to ensure instanced draw calls are correct

-##### **7.3 Test Data and Environments
+##### **7.3 Test Data and Environments**

 *   Mobile scaled test level 1K entity scenario with mixed batches of mesh required for mobile testing.
 Existing 10K levels are showing 333ms to 500ms frame times; we would want

 ### **8.0 Test Exit Criteria:**

-- `priority/critical` and `priority/blocker` issues are closed appropriately
+- `priority/critical` and `priority/blocker` triage labeled github issues are closed appropriately
 - Specified functionality is confirmed to exist and function.
 - All unit tests for the feature are consistently passing